yggdrasilradio/templeofrom/README.md

 Added generation of arbitrary number of portals, monsters, treasures, walls.

-Expanded to add more rooms, monsters, treasures
+Expanded to add more rooms, monsters, treasures.

+The game is now 45% bigger!

 Added more monster types: